wolfpup-software/snowprints-rs/README.md

 The function `snowprinter.compose()` will only error when available `logical_volumes` and `sequences` have been exhausted for the current `millisecond`.

-## What is a snowprint?

-A snowprint is an alternative to unique id generation patterns like [snowflake ids](https://en.wikipedia.org/wiki/Snowflake_ID).
-A `snowprint` is defined by bitshifting the following values into a 64bit unsigned integer:
-- 41 bits `duration` since an arbitrary date in millseconds
-- 13 bits `logical_volume` between `0-8191`
-- 10 bits `sequence` between `0-1023`.

 ## Why can't I choose my own bit lengths?

 A `snowprint` is a unique identifier meant to last up to `41 years`.
-If bit lengths are available as an API, a developer will inevitably change them and cause immensea and incalculable pain for whatever unlucky system in that 41 year time period.

 The ids will most likely outlive the code, organization, or even the author that generated them.

+If bit lengths are available as an API, a developer will inevitably change them and cause immense and incalculable pain for whatever unlucky system in that 41 year time period.

 If a custom set of bit lengths are neccessary, fork this repo and change the following values: